Queer & Trans Resource Center

 • We want to see more 2SLGBTQIA+ related student organizations here at BC!
 If you’re interested in starting a club, let us know and we can help!
 You are also welcome to use the LGBTQ+ Resource Center as a meeting space!

-Bellevue College’s Main Campus Map marks the locations of every All-Gender Restroom across our campus.
+Bellevue College’s Campus Map marks the locations of every All-Gender Restroom across our campus.
 Not every building on campus has an All-Gender Restroom, but many are being added/retrofitted and new buildings on campus are being built with them included.

 All-Gender Restroom Locations: